$0.00 donated in past month

 DA's Decision Not to Prosecute Erick Gelhaus Prompts Civil Disobedience in Santa Rosa - by Indybay

 In response to the decision from Sonoma County district attorney Jill Ravitch's decision not to prosecute Erick Gelhaus, the Sheriff's Deputy that killed 13-year-old Andy Lopez, protesters assembled in Santa Rosa on July 12 and marched through the downtown streets.
-The group stopped in intersections to trace themselves in chalk as a reminder that an innocent boy was killed.
-After the official march was declared to be over, many continued to march in an act of civil disobedience towards Highwa...
+After the official march was declared to be over, many continued to march in an act of civil disobedience towards Highway 101, where they blocked an off-ramp and all three northbound lanes of traffic.

 Posted: Sat Jul 26, 2014 5:48PM